moonrepo/schematic/README.md

 ## Configuration enums

 Configurations typically use enums to handle value variations of a specific [setting](#settings).
-To simplify this process, we offer a `ConfigEnum` macro/trait that can be derived for enums.
-At this point in time, _only unit variants_ are supported.
+To simplify this process, we offer a `ConfigEnum` macro/trait that can be derived for enums with unit-only variants.

 ```rust
 #[derive(ConfigEnum)]